 With that being said, the growing demand for advanced cycling technology has created jobs in different industries.
 Modern bikes are fitted with GPS and Fitness trackers, then there are bikes that have the lightest but strongest construction.
 All of this has created a need for engineers, product designers, and software developers.
 All of them work in sync to push the limits of cycling technology and innovation.

-We are not just talking about jobs here, it is so much more than that.
+I am not just talking about jobs here.
 Bicycle Technology provides raw ground for entrepreneurs and start-ups, the things that they can achieve are just amazing.
 So if you are an entrepreneur or just planning on starting your business, invest in bicycle technology, the rewards are so much greater than the risk.

 You must have seen professional cyclists in action, legends like Mathieu Van Der Poel and Adam Yates get paid a lot for their respective careers.
 Did you know that Tadej Pogačar (UAE Emirates) gets paid €6.0 million and Egan Bernal (Ineos Grenadiers) gets paid €2.8 million?
 The more they win and do for their teams, the more they are paid.
 If you want a specific cyclist to keep on wearing your team jersey, you have to pay for it.